liqiangsu/InterviewQuestionTradingAPI/README.md

 # Interview
 ## Welcome
 Thanks for cloning this project.
-This project is mean for conducting a technical interview for C# developers.
+This project is meant for conducting a technical interview for C# developers.
 Good luck 🤞

 ### How to submit